faisalrbk/faisalrbk/README.md

 **Fun Facts:**

 - I’ve learned almost everything from YouTube.
+- From **FreeCodeCamp** to Indian YouTubers, I’ve been through almost every web dev tutorial that exists on YouTube.
 - I like watching anime and web series, listening music, playing chess, and rubab.